 Online Programs via the Internet are collaborative/interactive courses in asynchronous (written assignments, emails & discussion boards) and synchronous (virtual classroom) platforms incorporating audio and visual elements (microphone and camera), Power Point presentations, surveys, spontaneous questions and eboard drawing.
-Online programs mirror the campus programs in course content with the only difference arising from the pace of the schedule.
+Online programs are the closest replication of a real class room experience.

 Online programs are NOT correspondence endeavors where the student receives downloads of information in a sterile model of academic learning.
-Online programs require active participation from class members and faculty and are created for students whose time and distance from the college preclude participation on campus.
+Online programs require active participation from class members and faculty.

 In the Online program, faculty members are selected both for their expertise as practicing clinicians who enjoy teaching AND for their proficiency in working within the computer environment of the Internet.
-Academic transcripts are identical for on campus and online programs.
-Students contribute to the online courses through 3 main avenues: chat room, discussion boards and written assignments.
+Students contribute to the online courses through 3 main avenues: chat room, message boards and written assignments.
 Other features support these contributions (i.e., course documents, internet links, staff information, announcements, online library).

 Online Schedule For Students

 Typically, the online schedule calls for students to attend online at the same time (synchronous) two nights a week in a chat room with classmates and instructor.
 During the week, students contribute responses or perspectives to the Discussion Board - a site of student and instructor assignment postings.

 List Of Programs & Start DatesBACHELOR OF ARTS IN HUMAN BEHAVIOR